Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • Psoroptol;

 Did you know?
-In no case should rabbits be lifted up by holding their ears.
-In the wild, animals are often attacked from the air, so the force pulling the rabbit up causes him real panic and can even cause illness.
-You can take the animal in your hands only from below, descending to it, so that the fluffy sees what is happening to him.
+Rabbits should never be lifted up by the ears.
+In the wild, animals are often attacked from the air, so the force pulling a rabbit upward causes real panic in it and can even cause illness.
+You can only pick up the animal from below, lowering yourself towards it so that the fluffy can see what is happening to it.

-There are no less effective preparations produced in the form of drops and emulsions, which treat the surface of the ear using the technology described above for traditional medicine recipes.
-This list should include the following:
+There are equally effective preparations produced in the form of drops and emulsions, which are used to treat the surface of the ear using the technology described above for traditional medicine recipes.
+The following tools should be included in this list:

 • Neocidol;